cashubtc/nuts/XX.md

  - `input_fee_ppk`: the fee rate for that keyset.
  - `maximum_amount_for_one_output`: used in the deterministic amount-selection algorithm as an upper bound on the size of any individual output in the funding token or in the commitment outputs.
 May be helpful with privacy, in the case of large-capacity channels.

- - `expiry`  unix timestamp: If Charlie doesn't close before this time, Alice can re-claim all the funds after this has expired
+ - `expiry_timestamp`  unix timestamp: If Charlie doesn't close before this time, Alice can re-claim all the funds after this has expired
  - `setup_timestamp` unix timestamp: the time when Alice is setting up this channel
- - `sender_nonce`: Random data selected by Alice to add more randomness.
-May be useful if Alice and Charlie have multiple channels with otherwise-identical parameters.

 There is also a _shared secret_, computed via Diffie Helman using the keys of the two parties.